FlorescuAndrei/21-Queues/README.md

 -  peek – gets the top item

-Ideal backing data structure: Doubly Linked List is.
+Ideal backing data structure: Doubly Linked List O(1).
 We wrap the linked list and expose only the queue specific methods add, remove, peek.

 When backing with array if array is not resize => O(1), else O(n).

 Circular Array Queue: when we add and remove items, the back reaches the array length and the array is resize even if it has empty space at the beginning.